Nadia365/User-tracking/README.md

  -event_name   – (string) an internal name of the event

-The next table is student_purchases  which contains records of user payments and the type of product they purchased.
-This includes all payments—even if they are subsequent recurring payments for the same subscription.
-Its columns contain the following:
+The next table is student_purchases  which contains records of user payments and the type of product they purchased.Its columns contain the following:

 -user_id   – (int) the ID of the user, different from the visitor_id -purchase_id   – (int) the ID of the purchase